-2.4.5 Azimuth Gated Target Mode
+2.4.1.4 Azimuth Gated Target Mode

 When in the Azimuth Gated Target Mode the MBTS generates pulsed RF replies in response to trigger signals that occur when the azimuth position of the radar antenna correlates with the location of a target simulated by the MBTS.
 The amplitude of the Sum, Delta, and Omni pulsed reply signals vary, based upon antenna pattern characteristics and upon the timing of the received trigger signal.
-A constellation of from one to thirty-two simulated targets can be created by the MBTS.
+A constellation of from one to thirty-two static, and, additionally, one to thirty-two static or moving, simulated targets can be created by the MBTS.
 Unlike the Ring Mode of operation, reply generation is gated by target position.
 The Azimuth Gated Target Mode Function Block Diagram shows a typical system configuration.